 If you choose to communicate with me by email, be aware that all emails are retained in the logs of Internet Service Providers.
 Furthermore, they can be vulnerable to viruses and unintended forwarding or replication.
 If you are concerned about the confidentiality of your emails, you may wish to contact my by telephone instead.

 I generally check emails only during office hours (being 9am-6pm) and not at weekends.
-I endeavour to respond to all emails within 24 hours when I am not away, in which case you will receive an automated reply.
+I endeavour to respond to all emails within 24 hours upon opening them.
+If I am away for an extended period, you will receive an automated response.
 Emails should never be used in the event of an emergency, in which case you should contact emergency services.

 The use of email or phone contact between sessions is for practical purposes only (for example if running late for session or needing to miss a session outside of the notice period).

 You may feel free to contact me by text message to alert me if you are running late for a session or for similar reasons.
-However, text messages, are generally not the best method for communicating with me about more important matters, so please do phone and leave me a message.
+However, because of the lack of context of text messages, are generally not the best method for communicating with me about more important matters, so please do phone and leave me a message.

 Telephone and Skype